-There are no repayments to make in respect of the government equity stake for the first five years of the mortgage term, then interest is charged at the prevailing rate, currently this is around 1.75% of the equity stake mortgage amount, so this will be factored into the mortgage lender’s affordability calculations.
+There are no repayments to make in respect of the government equity stake for the first five years of the mortgage term.
+Interest is then charged at the prevailing rate, currently this is around 1.75% of the equity stake mortgage amount, so this will be factored into the mortgage lender’s affordability calculations.

-There are now two mortgage lenders operating Help to Buy schemes where past adverse credit is allowed for, each lender has their own criteria, but past defaults and CCJ’s are accepted depending on the amounts and dates they were registered.
+There are now two mortgage lenders operating Help to Buy schemes where past adverse credit is allowed for.
+Each lender has their own criteria, but past defaults and CCJ’s are accepted depending on the amounts and dates they were registered.

 Please note, that at present, the adverse credit mortgage lenders only accept applications for a new build property where the builder is registered under the government’s Help to Buy initiative.